This guide will show you how to create beautiful colour images using free software that can be downloaded from the Internet.

-1. The first thing you need to do is download your observations from the LCO website, or you can use observations from the LCO data archive.
+1. The first thing you need to do is download your observations from the observation portal, or you can use observations from the LCO data archive.
 A selection of objects can be found in the table below, simply click on the object name to access the observations and download the three FITS files.
 Name them by their filter color (this will becomes helpful later on).

 Note: Make sure when you name the file that you include the filter used for each image.
 This will make it much easier when you come to edit the images later on.
-You can find name of the filter to the right of the image.
+You can find name of the filter in the 3rd column of the table.

 ii.
 FITS Files